 Child Nutrition Program Fund - The City of Opp's Child Nutrition Program is funded primarily by a USDA grant.
 Funds are received based on the number of free and reduced meals served.
-On average, 57% of our students receive free and reduced price meals.
-The Board offered a summer feeding program in 2015.
-The program began June 1 and ran through July 16, 2015.
+On average, 56% of our students receive free and reduced price meals.
+The Board continued to offer a summer feeding program in 2016.
 There was no cost to anyone under the age of 18 to participate.
-On average, 131 children ate breakfast while 191 ate lunch.
-There were over 8,000 meals served.